Quickly exit this site by pressing the Escape key Leave this site

 A national partnership agreement has since been signed at ministerial level for Right Care Right Person to be rolled out across all police areas.

-A second phase will follow relating to medical incidents including requests for transportation of patients.
+A second phase relating to medical incidents including requests for transportation of patients was implemented from Monday 14 October 2024.

-The Right Care Right Person model will not be applicable to children when it is initially rolled out within the Wiltshire Police area.
+The Right Care Right Person decision-making model is now applicable to children (those aged under 18) within the Wiltshire Police force area (from Monday 6 January 2025).

 The police are not always the right agency to respond to all incidents.
 There are circumstances where our partners are best placed to offer help and support to vulnerable people.